 Presented in partnership with Melbourne Knowledge Week.

-Robyn Oxley is a Tharawal woman from the South-West Sydney area of New South Wales with family connections to the Yorta Yorta clan along the Murray River, near Echuca in Victoria.
+Robyn Oxley is a Tharawal woman from South-West Sydney with family connections to Yorta Yorta along the Murray River, near Echuca in Victoria.
 Robyn is a Lecturer in Criminology for the School of Social Sciences in the Faculty of Arts at Monash University.
 Her research interests focus on Aboriginal affairs within the criminal justice system, the pre and post release support of Aboriginal offenders and self-determination.

 Meriki Onus is a Gunnai and Gunditjmara woman who grew in Gippsland.
 Meriki is currently doing policy and advocacy at Djirra.
 She also has significant experience in campaigning in community on issues such as deaths in custody, youth detention, racism and more recently the Djapwurrung trees.
 Meriki is also a co-founder of Warriors of Aboriginal Resistance and is one of the organisers of Melbourne Invasion Day ‘Abolish Australia Day’ rally.
 She is passionate about transformative justice and abolition in her community.